Reviews II

 An engaging and detailed document of a provocative subculture

-AN EVENHANDED assessment of a volatile subject: demonic possession and expulsion among modern-day Americans.
+AN evenhanded assessment of a volatile subject: demonic possession and expulsion among modern-day Americans.

 Cuneo (The Smoke of Satan; Catholics Against the Church) incorporates sociological and anthropological viewpoints into his exploration of the religious underground’s promotion of exorcism as a necessary service—something that Catholicism has publicly forsaken.